 Originally the Java agent that was downloaded from the Contrast UI was essentially a "launcher" jar.
 Rather than being the full agent the was effectively a wrapper and when launched would communicate with the Contrast server to download the full agent, which was then used to instrument your application.
 These launcher jars would automatically update to the latest version which doesn't allow customers to follow proper change control processes.

 As of v3.5.8, the launcher jar has been deprecated (Java Agent v3.5.8 Release Notes).
 All

 contrast.jar files downloaded since this time are full agent jars.
 This decision was made to hand back control of updates to our users.
-In it's place, users are now able to download the agent directly from a number of widely used repositories, as well as programatically from the Contrast UI itself.
+In its place, users are now able to download the agent directly from a number of widely used repositories, as well as programmatically from the Contrast UI itself.
 Please see the Java Installation docs for details.